lofar-astron/factor/doc/source/facetselfcal.rst

 ----------------

 Input
-	MS files from the :ref:`facet_add` operation with phase-shifted facet calibrator in the ``DATA`` column and the dir-independent parmdbs.
+	MS files from the :ref:`add_facet_sources` operation with phase-shifted facet calibrator in the ``DATA`` column and the dir-independent parmdbs.

 Output